About Vinitaly International Academy

 The courses and certifications

-The intermediate level Italian Wine Maestro certification course is to be officially released in 2019;
+The intermediate level Italian Wine Maestro certification course is now officially released - https://italianwineeducator.com;

 The foundation level Italian Wine Fellow certification course is currently under construction.